usubioinfo/snvguru/docs/index.rst

 How to install?
 ===============

-* Download SNVGuru from GitHub running `git clone <URL>`.
+* Download SNVGuru from GitHub running `git clone https://github.com/usubioinfo/snvguru.git`.
 * Run `cd snvguru`.
-* Run `conda env create -f pipeline_environment.yml`.
-Be aware that you must have Miniconda or Anaconda installed (see :ref:`miniconda-installation`).
+* Run `mamba env create -f environment.yml` (if you have Mamba installed) or `conda env create -f pipeline_environment.yml` (if you have Miniconda or Anaconda installed).
+Be aware that you must have Mamba (recommended), Miniconda or Anaconda installed (see :ref:`mamba-installation` or :ref:`miniconda-installation`).
-* Run `pip install -r requirements.txt`.
+* Run `./install.sh`.
-* SNVGuru can install the required tools for you.
-For that, run `python3 src/main.py -d`.
-This is only needed the first time.
-These tools will be located in the `tools` folder.

 ===========
 How to run?
 ===========

+Make sure the environment is active by running `mamba activate snvguru` (if using Mamba) or `conda activate snvguru` (if using Anaconda or Miniconda).

 For running SNVGuru, the command is `python3 src/main.py`.
 It can read the configuration (including the input files) from the `config/main.config` file, or you can use the multiple arguments to customize your execution.
 Use `python3 src/main.py -h` for a description of all available arguments.